Advertisement

 gay couple, hugging

-Again, the benefits vary depending on the happiness of your relationship.
-A single person might have better mental health than a couple who is constantly fighting.
+But again, the benefits often depend on the quality of your relationship.
+Single people are frequently in better mental health than unhappy couples.
+In fact, poor marital quality is a major risk factor for several mental health disorders.
 “This is a very important point to make because being married and miserable is actually going to increase the chance of depression,” says Drimer-Kagan.

 pizza, couple eating pizza, pizza box, laptop, couch